“If there is a book you really want to read, but it hasn’t been written yet, then you must write it.”Toni Morrison

 1. Traditional publishing

 Traditional publishers are selective about the types of book they publish.
 However, if they select a manuscript, then you need to pay nothing.
-As the author of the book, you need to give the selling and publishing rights of the book and in exchange, you get free editing, design, publishing, marketing and distribution services.
-You also get a percentage of the profit as royalty for every book that sells.
+As the author of the book, you need to give the selling and publishing rights of the book.
+And in exchange, you get free editing, design, publishing, marketing and distribution services.
+Moreover, you also get a percentage of the profit as royalty for every book that sells.

 However, such publishers get tons of submissions every year and they only select a handful of writers.
 The best bet for most writers is to go through a literary agent but even that does not turn out to be fruitful at times.
 The main source of income for these publishers is through the sales of the books.

 Pros of traditional publishing: